 - Salt to taste

-- Roast the tomatoes and chillies over a fireplace.
+- Roast the tomatoes and chilies over a fireplace.

 - If you have a fireplace at home, then roast the tomato by placing it on top of the hot ash (from the firewood) facing the fire.
 Keep turning to cook it evenly.
-Same way, bury the chilli inside the hot ash, and keep it for about 8-10 mins
+Same way, bury the chili inside the hot ash and keep it for about 8-10 mins

 - If you don’t have a fireplace at home, use your stove.
 Heat 2-3 drops of vegetable oil in a flat pan (tawa), cut the tomato into 2 parts and roast it over low flame : 7-10 mins on each side.
 Do the same for the chilly.
 Make sure you do not burn or even over-roast it.
 Rather keep it mildly raw, as this gives a stronger flavour of its distinct aroma.